ashtonangel7/BuilderPattern/README.md

-# BlankTypeScriptNodeProject
+# Builder Pattern

- A Blank Typescript Node.js Template
+A NodeJs Typescript project demonstrating the builder pattern.